-- 37.1 If a National Association considers there have been procedural errors made as a consequence of which a Player has been allocated an incorrect Sport Class or Sport Class Status, it may submit an appeal. - 37.2 The ITF Independent Tribunal will act as the hearing body for the resolution of the appeal, acting in accordance with its procedural rules. - 37.3 The ITF Independent Tribunal does not have any power to modify, alter or otherwise change any Sport Class and/or Sport Class Status decision, for example by allocating a Player a new Sport Class and/or Sport Class Status. - 37.4 The ITF Independent Tribunal may decline to rule on an appeal if it appears that other available remedies, including but not limited to Protest procedures, have not been exhausted.
+- 37.1 If a National Association considers there have been procedural errors made as a consequence of which a Player has been allocated an incorrect Sport Class or Sport Class Status, it may submit an appeal within 21 days of the notice to the Player of the Sport Class or Sport Class Status. - 37.2 The ITF Independent Tribunal will act as the hearing body for the resolution of the appeal, acting in accordance with its procedural rules.

+- 37.3 The ITF Independent Tribunal does not have any power to modify, alter or otherwise change any Sport Class and/or Sport Class Status decision, for example by allocating a Player a new Sport Class and/or Sport Class Status. - 37.4 The ITF Independent Tribunal may decline to rule on an appeal if it appears that other available remedies, including but not limited to Protest procedures, have not been exhausted.